Listen To Article

-Whilst its not an exact science, but based on the most active regions, below is a list of some of the 10 African Nations whose Citizens were enslaved during the Transatlantic Slave Trade.
+Below is a list of some of the 10 African Nations where most of the African Slaves came from during the Transatlantic Slave Trade.

 The Mbundu people from Angola